JUSTIN WOOD

 I am hosting an in person still life painting workshop reminiscent of the 17th century Dutch tradition in my home town in beautiful Hunterdon County, New Jersey.
 Over the course of five days I will lead the group through the entire picture making process from composing and drawing to the various paint layers.
 Utilizing historical methods and conventions we will use our understanding of design, light, form, color and paint application to build a tangible, elevated world.

-This workshop is inspired by the Dutch Breakfast Still Life (Ontbijtjes).
-This type of still life painting developed in the 17th century and while the word "ontbijtjes" is Dutch for breakfast, it was more thought of as "a light meal taken at any time of day".
-The Breakfast Still Life is characterized by the display of everything from common everyday foods and items to rare delicacies and luxury goods such as roemers (wine glasses), silver/gold goblets, and chinese porcelain bowls.
-Still life paintings in this genre ranged from small and simple to large and complex with a variety of meanings, both literal and symbolic.
-The range of meanings included straight forward tributes to nature and finely crafted wares to moral and religious warnings against excess.
+This workshop is inspired by the Dutch Breakfast Still Life (Ontbijtjes), a type of still life painting developed in the 17th century and while the word "ontbijtjes" is Dutch for breakfast, it was more thought of as "a light meal taken at any time of day".
+The Breakfast Still Life is characterized by the display of everything from common foods and items to rare delicacies and luxury goods such as roemers (wine glasses), silver/gold goblets, and chinese porcelain bowls.
+Still life paintings in this genre ranged from small and simple to large and complex with meanings both literal and symbolic such as straight forward tributes to nature and finely crafted wares to moral and religious warnings against excess.

 Due to the time limitations and the importance of experiencing the entire production process, I want everyone's still life to be simple.
-The size of the painting should be between 6x8 and 11x14 inches.
+The size of the painting should be between 8x10 and 11x14.
 I recommend you choose a few pieces of produce (lemons, oranges, grapes, olives, etc.) with a bowl, plate or cup, etc. Metal objects (steel, silver, pewter, copper) are great but avoid high polish.
 Bread works well too and comes in many varieties.
 You can also include a piece of fabric, such as a white napkin or tablecloth.
 If your fabric has a pattern, it should not be too complex.
-While you are encouraged to bring in your own objects to paint, I will provide some items from my own collection along with fresh produce.
-Easels and still life tables will be provided.

 We will spend the first day setting up our compositions, drawing and transferring.
 The second day will be used to complete the grisailles.
 The remainder of time will be spent completing each part with color.
 I will work with everyone individually throughout the week and will paint alongside the artists on my own still life.

-All levels are welcome although some prior experience drawing and painting is helpful.
+All levels welcome although some prior experience drawing & painting is helpful.

 Drawing and Painting Supplies